basarat/mobx-typescript-react/README.md

 * MobX @computed properties - MobX provides a neat little `@computed` decorator to exploit the *I know when you change* nature of observables for performance, fun and profit.
 In this lesson we look at an example use case for `@computed` properties.

-* Maintainable application state using MobX- In this lesson we look at a maintainable state class pattern for MobX-React applications.
+* Maintainable application state using MobX- In this lesson we look at a maintainable `state classes` pattern for MobX-React applications.

 * Forms and Fields using FormState - Creating reusable input fields is super easy with MobX.
 In this lesson we look at a bespoke solution along with an OSS library called formstate that offers more features for handling forms and field states using MobX.